swimmingly/swimmingly.github.io/_pages/other/individualism.md

 			- originates by "mixing one's efforts" with natural materials
 			- {vandalism, fraud, theft}
 - Party
-	- issues these non-binding precepts as open source project
+	- publishes non-binding precepts based on natural law as open source project
 	- provides forum for networking
 	- organizes embassy
 	- all activities and projects ad hoc